gr8lawrence/gr8lawrence.github.io/index.md

 <!--<img align="left" width="300" height="400" src="images/Tianyi_portrait.HEIC">-->

 My name is Tianyi Liu.
 I am currently a fifth year Ph.D. student in the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at The University of North Carolina Gillings School of Global Public Health.
 I grew up in Beijing, China and began my study in the United States at UNC, where I obtained both an M.S. and a B.S.P.H in Biostatistics, as well as a B.A. in Mathematics.
 I considered studying History and Pure Mathematics, but ultimately chose to pursue Biostatistics as a quantitative subject that can bear impacts on the health of living humans.
-I see myself as an adherent to the [Epicurean philosophy](https://plato.stanford.edu/entries/epicurus/) (for the most part).
+I see myself as a follower of [Epicurean philosophies](https://plato.stanford.edu/entries/epicurus/) (for the most part).

-While I am particularly enthusiastic about research in statistics, topics of which you can find below, I am also deeply interested in traveling, sampling good foods, working and reading at coffee shops, and trivia.
+While I am particularly enthusiastic about statistical research and consulting, topics of which you can find below, I am also deeply interested in traveling, sampling good foods, working and reading at coffee shops, and trivia.
 I have recently started playing poker and aspire to become a decent player.
 My favorite sport is soccer and my favorite soccer team is [Bayern Munich](https://en.wikipedia.org/wiki/FC_Bayern_Munich).

 <div align="center">
   <img width=480 src="images/Tianyi_portrait.HEIC">
 </div>

 {% include section.html %}